shaack/reboot-cms/README.md

 Folder: `/local/blocks`

-A `Block` is a mostly horizontal section in an `Article`.
+A `Block` describes how a Block is rendered.
 Blocks are written in PHP.

 The code for the "jumbotron" `Block` which was used in the `Article` above, looks like this: